GaTechBrownLab/hierarchy/README.md

 **Table 3.
 Multi-signal parameter estimates for *lasB.*** Model parameters for *lasB* expression as a function of multiple signal concentrations.
 Parameters are the same as in Table 2.
 Values shown with 95% confidence intervals.
 Half-concentration estimates less than 0.001 μM are below the limits of precision of the experimental data.

-### Environmental Variation Shapes the Quorum Sensing Repsonse Through QS System Synergies
+### Mathematical Models Incorporating *las* and *rhl* Synergy Predict Quorum Sensing Response to Environmental Variation

 We next extend our model quantifying *lasB* expression as a function of signal concentrations to analyze the population response to environmental variation.
 Different environmental conditions result in different signal levels.
 The resulting signal concentrations, in turn, determine the expression level of *lasB,* and translation of *lasB* into elastase shapes key aspects of the population response.